G7 has sent ‘very clear united message to Putin’ over Ukraine, says Truss

 “This is about deterring Russia from taking that.”

+In a statement released by the G7 ministers on Sunday, they reminded Moscow that “any use of force to change borders is strictly prohibited under international law”, pledging to inflict “severe cost” on Russia if it does mobilise against Kiev.

-Ms Truss was also asked about the “billions” of Russian money flowing into London.
+At the press briefing, Ms Truss was also asked about the “billions” of Russian money flowing into London.

 She said: “We do already have very strong anti-corruption and anti-money laundering rules in the UK.